 Decatur, GA 30033-4097

-An off-site team composed of peer reviewers will be appointed by SACS to review the institution's compliance reports and documentation.
+An off-site team composed of peer reviewers will be appointed by SACSCOC to review the institution's compliance reports and documentation.
 The off-site team will prepare a separate report and submit its decision of compliance with core requirements, comprehensive standards and federal requirements to the On-site Review Committee.
 Issues of compliance will be revisited during the on-site review.